Mithunam (1993 film)

 Mithunam is a 1993 Indian Malayalam-language domestic drama film, directed by Priyadarshan and written by Sreenivasan.
 The film stars Mohanlal and Urvashi.
 It was produced by Mohanlal under the banner of Pranavam Arts and was distributed by Pranamam Pictures.
 The film features songs composed by M. G. Radhakrishnan and background score by S. P. Venkatesh.
+This movie was remade as Sankalpam in 1995 in Telugu.
+The film is considered as an one of the biggest hit at the box office, it ran for more than 150 days in theatres.

 Synopsis

 Sethumadhavan has plans to start a biscuit factory, Dakshayani Biscuits, named after his late mother.
 But the bureaucracy and the corruption of the officials are the hurdles in front of him.
 Along with that he has to solve the problems in his dysfunctional family, the fights between his brother and brother-in-law, other family problems.

 He marries his long-term fiancée Sulochana, who always cribs that he does not have love towards her, which he had shown before their marriage.
 After a lot of comical incidents, Sethu establishes his factory and Sulochana realizes her mistakes and patches-up with Sethu, and head to Ooty to resume their honeymoon.